Rugby Half Marathon

 Unless there have been any changes following communication of the final pre-event information, there will be no event briefing on the day.
 Participants should read the communication thoroughly to familiarise themselves with the event details.

-Participants will start individually at 10-15 second intervals to maintain social distancing with a recommended 15-30 minute arrival window allocated and communicated prior to the event.
-Participants from the same household/bubble will be permitted to start together and should arrive/start at the later of any times communicated to these participants prior to the event.
+Participants will start individually at 10-15 second intervals to maintain social distancing, with a recommended 15-minute arrival window allocated and communicated prior to the event.
+Participants from the same household/bubble will be permitted to start together (if participating in the same distance/category) and should follow the relevant instructions to arrive and/or start at the later of any times communicated (if different).
 Whilst running, participants should only overtake when there is enough room (at least 1m) to do so.

 Participants are asked to review the UKA Participant Code of Conduct prior to their arrival.